mariobrosch/GameNightCommunicator/README.md

 * Total of fastest answers
 * Texts into resource file to support multiple languages and set language per team
 * Refactor the code
+* Add a simple website to display the current scores per team